ScaleSec/project_lockdown/README.md

 ### Terraform

-Edit `terraform.tfvars` and add an entry in `enabled_modules` for the desired function.
+Copy `terraform.tfvars` into a file that ends in `.auto.tfvars` and edit `enabled_modules` as desired.

+`terraform.tfvars` will be maintained with a kitchen sink example config as a reference.

-Functions not specified in this mapping will not be enabled and will be skipped.
+Functions not specified in `enabled_modules` will not be created and will be skipped.
 This uses a single module.